 How the AGC Works

-Any students participating in AGC attend from may enroll in the Academic Guidance Center for 2-4 days a week. , though many are identified in the Admissions process as benefitting .
-Each student is encouraged to have cognitive testing that is up to date or in the process of being updated.
-These results show the student's cognitive and analytical strengths and weaknesses and learning patterns.
-It will help teachers be better prepared to work with the students.
-AGC faculty and teachers plan and prepare to immediately help students with this information.
+Any student may enroll in the Academic Guidance Center for 2-4 days a week, though some are identified in the admissions process as likely to benefit from participation in AGC.
+Each AGC student is encouraged to have cognitive testing that is up to date or in the process of being updated.
+These results show the student's cognitive and analytical strengths, weaknesses and learning patterns, which will help AGC faculty and teachers plan and prepare to help them.

 Students enrolled in the Academic Guidance Center are assigned a class period to work directly with the staff in AGC on improving executive function skills.
-Typically, Academic Guidance classes are taught one on one or one on two.
-AGC also offers a nightly study hall with extra support from AGC staff.
-Physical and online teaching tools, collaboration with teachers, students and parents are all used to develop an individual student's curriculum.
-The AGC staff oversees and reports progress through recorded notes, communication with teachers and parents, and with term and midterm evaluations.
+Typically, Academic Guidance classes are taught one-on-one or one-on-two.
+Physical and online teaching tools, as well as collaboration with teachers, students and parents, are used to develop an individual student's curriculum.
+The AGC staff oversees and reports progress through recorded notes, communication with teachers and parents, and term and midterm evaluations.
 The student curriculum changes based on feedback from the student, teachers, or their term/midterm grades.
 Department developmental meetings, online resources and visit conferences are used in order to ensure that students are receiving up to date instruction while enrolled in the AGC.